ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 )
 ```

-Above we downloaded each repo archive in a specific folder e.g. `archive-ropensci_magick/ropensci_magick_migration_archive.tar.gz` as it was the file structure that worked best with the S3 storage we then uploaded the archive to.
+Above we downloaded each repo archive in a specific folder, `archive-ropensci_magick/ropensci_magick_migration_archive.tar.gz` as it was the file structure that worked best with the S3 storage we then uploaded the archive to.

 ### Saving repository archives